finom/deploy-to-git/README.md

 ## semantic-release

-There is nothing specific.
 Just add ``deploy-to-github`` to ``semantic-release`` script.

 ```
 "semantic-release": "semantic-release pre && deploy-to-git && npm publish && semantic-release post",
 ```

-Tip: You can use a new version in commit message:
+Tip: You can use a release version in a commit message:
 ```
 "commit": "Publising $npm_package_version",
 ```

 ## Real example

-Real example lives [there](https://github.com/finom/github-embed).
-It compiled the application via webpack to ``bundle`` folder and pushes to [gh-pages branch](https://github.com/finom/github-embed/tree/gh-pages).
+Real example can be found [there](https://github.com/finom/github-embed).
+The application is compiled via webpack to ``bundle`` folder and pushed to [gh-pages branch](https://github.com/finom/github-embed/tree/gh-pages).